NikyMartin/EPNM_API/Get_AuditLogs/readme.md

 It provides applications and category filters

-It can be used as query option as opposed to the EPN-M syslog function where same audit messages are available, without any filter
+It can be used as query option, as opposed to the EPN-M syslog function where same audit messages are available, without any filter

 Available Application Options: